KingHipUnity/Unity-PrefabGenerator/README.md

 ### 2. Select Conversion Type
 Choose one of the following:
 - **Single Prefab:** Process a single prefab to generate a low-resolution version.
-- **Scene:** Process a scene to replace prefabs with their optimized versions.
 - **Folder:** Process all prefabs within a specified folder.

 ### 3. Configure Settings